Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 Your healthcare provider will take your blood pressure at several visits.
 You may also need to check your blood pressure at home.
 The provider will examine you and ask about medicines you take.
-He will also ask if you have a family history of hypertension and about any health conditions you have.
+He or she will also ask if you have a family history of high blood pressure and about any health conditions you have.
 He or she will also check your blood pressure and weight and examine your heart, lungs, and eyes.
 You may need any of the following tests:

 - Blood tests may help healthcare providers find the cause of your hypertension.
 Blood tests can also help find other health problems caused by hypertension.

 - Urine tests will be done to check your kidney function.
 Kidney problems can increase your risk for hypertension.

 - Antihypertensives may be used to help lower your blood pressure.
 Several kinds of medicines are available.
 Your healthcare provider will choose medicines based on the kind of hypertension you have.
 You may need more than one type of medicine.
 Take the medicine exactly as directed.